 The county has many zoning designations so be sure to investigate what the letters for the prospective house's zoning mean.
 An example is RR5 which means rural residential 5 acre-minimum.
 In Marin, you will need to visit the county planning department in the Frank Lloyd Wright Civic Center building to view records on specific properties.
 I am not sure why they are behind Sonoma County in this regard but they are.

-For detailed information on specific properties in Sonoma County, you can visit the permit and resource management department website at this link.
+For detailed information on specific properties in Sonoma County, you can visit the permit and resource management department website at this linkOpens a new window.
 This site has enormous information and is a terrific resource for most things related to property.

 The state of California has mandated sellers of all property sold within the state to provide buyers with a "Natural Hazards Report".
 Some companies that provide these reports are JCP, Property I.D., and First American Title.